 When you think of famous signs with city names, Venice might not leap to mind.
 But once you see this over-street lit sight, you'll instantly recognize it.
 The current sign is a modern replica of the one first hung in 1905 by Abbot Kinney.

 One of LA's newest stunners, The Broad Museum, opened in 2015.
 The architecture is known as "the veil and the vault."
 The "veil" is a porous envelope around the entire central building or the "vault."
-The outside of the building a visual treat, and the art installations and exhibits are interesting and beautiful.
+The outside of the building is a visual treat, and the art installations and exhibits are interesting and beautiful.

 Across the street from The Broad is another fabulous location that is well-associated with LA.
 The Frank Gehry-designed Walt Disney Concert Hall is home to the LA Philharmonic.